BrandonKastningSeattle/GodsWrath_Productions/README.md

 “If ye love me, keep my commandments.” - John 14:15 (KJV)

+“But he answered and said, It is written, Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God.” - Matthew 4:4 (KJV)

 “Because it is written, Be ye holy; for I am holy.” - 1 Peter 1:16 (KJV)

-[Revelation of HIS Second Coning in The Flesh; Prophesized by Holy Apostle John]
+[Revelation of HIS Second Coming in The Flesh; Prophesized by Holy Apostle John]